 Joint credit card vs. authorized users

-Adding your partner as an authorized user means that they can make purchases with your credit card, and the positive payment history will appear on their credit report.
-It can be a fairly safe way to boost their credit by allowing them to benefit from your positive credit history.
+One alternative to having a joint credit card is to add an authorized user to an existing account.
+Adding your partner as an authorized user means they can make purchases with your credit card and the positive payment history will appear on their credit report.
+It can be a fairly safe way to improve their credit by letting them benefit from your positive credit history.

 Joint credit card vs. cosigners

+Another alternative to having a joint credit card is to add your partner as a cosigner.
 Rather than taking possession and having access to that account as a cardholder, a cosigner vouches for someone applying for a credit card.
-The cosigner is guaranteeing to the credit card company that they will pay the balance if the cardholder is unable to.
+The cosigner is guaranteeing to the credit card company that they’ll pay the balance if the cardholder can’t.

 However, having a cosigner could also have its drawbacks.
 If the cosigner is responsible for the account and can’t make payments, their credit will be affected.
-Additionally, someone taking on debt as a cosigner can make it more difficult for them to get their credit or loans in the future.
+Additionally, someone taking on debt as a cosigner can make it more difficult for them to get credit or loans in the future.

-Joint credit card Authorized user Cosigner
+Joint credit card | Authorized user | Cosigner | |

-Responsibility for repayment Cardholders are equally responsible Primary cardholder is responsible Responsible for repaying the primary cardholder’s debt if the they fail to pay
+Responsibility for repayment | Cardholders are equally responsible | Primary cardholder is responsible | Responsible for repaying the primary cardholder’s debt if the they fail to pay |

-Spending limits Both users have access to the entire line of credit Spending limits can be set on authorized user accounts Doesn’t have the ability to make purchases
+Spending limits | Both users have access to the entire line of credit | Spending limits can be set on authorized user accounts | Doesn’t have the ability to make purchases |

-Credit score impact Both users credit scores will be impacted Credit score may be affected by the primary cardholder’s missed payments Credit score will likely be affected by missed payments
+Credit score impact | Both users credit scores will be impacted | Credit score may be affected by the primary cardholder’s missed payments | Credit score will likely be affected by missed payments |

 Pros and cons of a joint credit card